AndrewSpittlemeister/Python-MCU/README.md

 # MicroPy
-Various classes that aid when creating microcontroller projects in python.
+Various classes and functions that aid when creating microcontroller projects in python.
+  - MicroPyInterrupt: Class that allows for repeated timed interrupts that trigger a defined event function.
+  - MicroPyStateMachine: Class to aid in using state machines with defined functions for each state.